 Secondly, in the constitutional realm, the administrative state has the capacity to interpret constitutional values in a constitutionally progressive manner without micro-management by courts or the legislature.
 This may be because there are fewer ceilings imposed on their operationalisation of rights, relative to the other branches.
 The former is not bound by or tethered exclusively to a negative sense of rights’ protection i.e. where rights operate largely as constraints on the political actors.
 In addition to the possibility of positive and progressive decision-making on rights, the administrative state is not reactive but can be proactive.
 This can be contrasted to the ex post work of courts (largely focused on policing negative constraints on rights) and the reactive role of the legislature who may only bring up topics for discussion and deliberation in response to other actors.
 And when legislative bodies deliberate they are at risk of ‘neglect, inertia and blind-spots’.

 Finally, administrative actors can also have an impact on sociological assessments by citizens of the legitimacy of a particular system – there is cause to, therefore, pause and reflect on how the administrative state achieves this objective and, more importantly, what kind of behaviour causes this to be undermined and what kind of behaviour needs to be recognised and encouraged.

-This post has proceeded on the basis that it may be necessary to start de-coupling discussions of internal morality of administrative from the work of the judiciary, and considering more the work of the administrative state outside of the courts.
+This post does not seek to valorise the administrative state.
+Rather, it has proceeded on the basis that in considering questions of internal morality in this area, it may be useful to look at not just the internal morality of administrative law and the work of the judiciary, but also the activities of the administrative state outside of the courts.

-Swati Jhaveri is Assistant Professor at NUS Law School and Editor of the Admin Law Blog.
+Swati Jhaveri is Assistant Professor at NUS Law School and Co-Editor of the Admin Law Blog.